rfbproto/rfbproto/rfbproto.rst

 The JPEG Subsampling Level pseudo-encoding allows the level of chrominance subsampling to be specified.
-When a JPEG image is encoded, the RGB pixels are first converted to YCbCr, a colorspace in which brightness (luminance) is separated from color (chrominance.)
-Since the human eye is more sensitive to spatial changes in brightness than to spatial changes in color, the chrominance components (Cb, Cr) can be subsampled to save bandwidth without losing much image quality (on smooth images, such as photographs, chrominance subsampling is often not distinguishable by the human eye.)
+When a JPEG image is encoded, the RGB pixels are first converted to YCbCr, a colorspace in which brightness (luminance) is separated from color (chrominance).
+Since the human eye is more sensitive to spatial changes in brightness than to spatial changes in color, the chrominance components (Cb, Cr) can be subsampled to save bandwidth without losing much image quality (on smooth images, such as photographs, chrominance subsampling is often not distinguishable by the human eye).
 Subsampling can be implemented either by averaging together groups of chrominance components or by simply picking one component from the group and discarding the rest.